boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

-Without closing the :guilabel:`Comparison view`, you can change any of the commits to be compared by clicking the :guilabel:`...` button next to each text box, which will open the :guilabel:`Repository history` dialog.
+Without closing the :guilabel:`Comparison view`, you can change any of the commits to be compared by clicking the :guilabel:`...` button next to each text box (at the very top), which will open the :guilabel:`Repository history` dialog.
 Click the branch and commit you want to use for comparison, and click :guilabel:`OK`.

 Exporting changes introduced by a commit